MikeQuinton/gcp-web-application/README.md

 ### Task 2

 Application running on a private network with access to a database service.
+Using the VPC service I have created a seperate network with a single subnet using an IP address range allocated for private use only.

+The SQL instance is on a seperate private for use range but will be able to communicate with the compute nodes via a peering route.

 ##### VPC Configuration